 The standard of care owed to patients is the level of skill, expertise, and care possessed and practiced by physicians in the same or similar community, and under similar circumstances.
-However, the advent of "national board" exams for new doctors and "board certifications" for doctor-specialists has resulted in a more uniform and standard practice of medicine not dependent upon geographic locality.
+At one time, the standard of care was based on what other doctors do in a specific geographic location.
+Rural doctors could be given more leniency than urban doctors.
+However, the advent of "national board" exams for new doctors and "board certifications" for doctor-specialists has resulted in a more uniform and standard practice of medicine not dependent upon geographic location.

 General vs. Specialized Knowledge